 - Appealing, contemporary look.
 With its friction hinges allowing for smooth opening outward, the awning window provides homeowners with a useful, contemporary option to traditional windows.

 - Privacy and security.
 The high placement of awning windows also provides a combination of privacy and security, while allowing light and ventilation.
 They are most useful in bathrooms and bedrooms.

 - Versatility.
 Awning windows provide excellent flexibility in designing and styling your home’s décor.
 You can also select window grilles that can add unique light to your living space.

 Aluminium louvre windows add a stylish, breezy air of elegance to your home, allowing you to easily control the flow of air into your home.
 They are ideal for small rooms with minimal wall space, such as laundry areas, bathrooms or narrow hallways and corridors.

 This option features a series of horizontal glass slats that are opened and closed by sliding a lever upwards and downwards.
 Open the slats to a horizontal position for maximum airflow during warm, pleasant days or nights, or to a smaller angle for less airflow in cooler weather or during light rain.

-Like the awning window, the aluminum louvre window provides some security while you are sleeping or away from the house.
+Like the awning window, the aluminium louvre window provides some security while you are sleeping or away from the house.
 The openings are limited, eliminating any large openings that an intruder can enter through.

 Louvre windows provide advantages such as: